scottrsm/julia/README.md

 ### Jupyter Notebooks

 - BoolTest.ipynb      -- Jupyter notebook to test the Boolean module.
 - CardTest.ipynb      -- Jupyter notebook to test the Cards module.
   - Comparisons of various poker hands is produced.
   - A poker game is simulated with two players.
-- Wordle.ipynb    -- Jupyter notebook to test Wordle puzzle solver strategies.
+- WordleTest.ipynb    -- Jupyter notebook to test Wordle puzzle solver strategies.
-- Wquantile.ipynb -- Jupyter notebook to test Wquantiles module.
+- WquantileTest.ipynb -- Jupyter notebook to test Wquantiles module.
                          In order to examine parallelism you must ensure that your notebooks are running julia with multiple threads.